This post may contain affiliate links. Read our disclosure policy

 Pan-Fried Method

-1. To follow this method, you will required pre-cooked basmati rice.
+1. To follow this method, you will need pre-cooked basmati rice.
 To do so, rinse 1 cup of rice and add to a pot.
 Then add about 2 cups of water.
 I tend to add just a bit less than 2 cups, to get the perfect separated, individual grains of rice.

 2. Bring the water up to a boil on medium-high heat.
 Then turn heat down to low, cover, leaving a small slit open for steam to escape and cook for 15-20 minutes or until the water has been absorbed.